 - 7. Plants

-Covers different kinds of plants, including vascular seedless, nonvascular seedless, gymnosperms, angiosperms and discusses reproduction, plant hormones and tropism.
+Covers different kinds of plants, including vascular seedless, nonvascular seedless, gymnosperms, and angiosperms, and discusses reproduction, plant hormones, and tropism.

 - 8. Animals

 Covers animal behaviors which include innate, learned, cyclical, and social.

 - 9. Invertebrates